 - Follow the emergency classroom procedures. - Ask a member of staff to get the pupil's emergency box from the office.
-Administer antihistamine tablets/syrup as prescribed in the emergency box If the pupil feels better, allow them to rest and contact the parents - If serious symptoms appear call for an ambulance and ADMINISTER ADRENALINE VIA EpiPen / ANAPEN IMMEDIATELY.
-Instructions are kept in the emergency box with the EpiPen / Jextpen. - · Lie the pupil down if possible, and lift the legs slightly - Try and expose the thigh, especially if the pupil is wearing thick trousers Remove the safety cap of the EpiPen - Hold the EpiPen very firmly to the outer aspect of the thigh, at right angles to the leg.
-Press hard into the thigh, UNTIL A CLICK IS HEARD - Hold the EpiPen in place for a count of ten seconds Remove the EpiPen from the thigh and rub the area gently Do NOT throw the used EpiPen away - Ensure the used EpiPen is taken to the hospital with the pupil in the ambulance - If the pupil is feeling no better or appears worse after ten minutes you may need to give a second injection if available (using the other thigh) - · Stay with the pupil until the ambulance arrives - All staff receives annual EpiPen training.
-The last date was October 2018.
+Administer antihistamine tablets/syrup as prescribed in the emergency box.
+If the pupil feels better, allow them to rest and contact the parents. - If serious symptoms appear call for an ambulance and ADMINISTER ADRENALINE via EpiPen IMMEDIATELY.
+Instructions are kept in the emergency box with the EpiPen. - Lie the pupil down if possible, and lift the legs slightly. - Try and expose the thigh, especially if the pupil is wearing thick trousers.
+Remove the safety cap of the EpiPen. - Hold the EpiPen very firmly to the outer aspect of the thigh, at right angles to the leg.
+Press hard into the thigh, UNTIL A CLICK IS HEARD. - Hold the EpiPen in place for a count of ten seconds.
+Remove the EpiPen from the thigh and rub the area gently.
+DO NOT throw the used EpiPen away. - Ensure the used EpiPen is taken to the hospital with the pupil in the ambulance. - If the pupil is feeling no better or appears worse after ten minutes you may need to give a second injection if available (using the other thigh). - Stay with the pupil until the ambulance arrives. - All Hale Prep staff with have a clear understanding, through the reading of this document, of what it means to be allergic to a particular substance (whether the trigger of a reaction is skin or airborne contact, injection or ingestion), signs and symptoms of a reaction, and what to do in the event of a pupil having an anaphylactic reaction, including the use of an EpiPen to administer emergency adrenaline.

-- All Hale Prep staff will have a clear understanding, through the reading of this document, of what it means to be allergic to a particular substance (whether the trigger of a reaction is skin or airborne contact, injection or ingestion), signs and symptoms of a reaction, and what to do in the event of a pupil having an anaphylactic reaction, including the use of an EpiPen to administer emergency adrenaline. - All staff, teaching and non-teaching will be informed of pupils with allergies in the staffroom. - The School will also inform catering staff of pupils with food allergies, to ensure the pupils' dietary requirements are catered for.
+- All staff, teaching and non-teaching will be informed of pupils with allergies in the staffroom. - The school will also inform catering staff of pupils with food allergies, to ensure the pupils' dietary requirements are catered for.